coderefinery/mma/_episodes/02-overview.md

 mentioning that SWIG support a range of interpreting languages (C#,Common Lisp, Go,R, Lua ...), not only Python.

-F2PY is a tool for interfacing Fortan and Python.
-According to "Python Scripting for Computational Science" transfering Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.

 Boost is a huge C++-library which works with almost any C++-compiler.
 The Python interface tool was added to the Boost library around 2002 by David Abrahams.
 Hence, if you a have special C++-compiler, Boost.Python could be your most suitable tool for integrating Python and C++.

+F2PY is a tool for interfacing Fortan and Python.
+According to "Python Scripting for Computational Science" transfering Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.

+Cython: "All of this makes Cython the ideal language for wrapping external C libraries, embedding CPython into existing applications, and for fast C modules that speed up the execution of Python code.", see webpage http://cython.org

 "Pybind11 is a lightweight-header only library that exposes C++-types in Python and vice versa, mainly to create Python bindings of existing C++ code.",